daniel-beet/acme.sh.wiki-clone/deployhooks.md

 ## 19. Deploy the cert into Palo Alto Networks Firewall.

-In PAN-OS create a new user with superuser access.
-This user should only be used for the purpose of deploying certs.
+In PAN-OS create a new admin role with API permissions to import and commit.
+Create a user that will only be used for the purpose of deploying certs.
+Assign this user to the role you created.

 ```
 export PANOS_USER="your_cert_user"